How On Earth Do I Use Compression?

 There’s a lot of information here, but I hope your deepest takeaway is this: compression was built for one purpose (to reduce the dynamic range of a signal), but it can be used to achieve many specific results within a mix.
 You can use a compressor for evening out a performance, tonal enhancements, gluing sounds together, trying something new, making microphones sound more natural, or sidechaining to create headroom, space, and groove in your track.
 Chances are, you’ll use a compressor for all of these purposes within a single song.

 Still, it’s important not to abuse compression, because if the dynamics are totally gone, so is the emotion of the original performance.
-So, keep it subtle, keep it dynamic, and keep it groovy!
-Do you have other favorite uses for compression?
-Let us know below.
+So, keep it subtle and keep it dynamic.